b-cheek/LeetCodes/Info/keywordDict.md

 temp == [1,2,3]
 ```

+Also see the List section of [Concatenation](#concatenate)

 ### String

-Note that strings are arrays.
+Note that strings are like arrays.
 However, there is no character data type, just strings of length 1.

 **Initialize:**